haodongzhang0118/Stock-Trading-Ensemble-Model/README.md

 # Demo
 The project.ipynb is the simple demo that using our ensemble stragety with several RL trained models to trade from 2022-04-01 to 2023-09-01.

 We recommend download the github repo, and run our ipynb file in the colab.
-(Since the local kernal will die if when we try to run the plot session)
+(Since the local kernal will die when we try to run the plot session)

 Here is the result of our demo:
 The **Yellow** one is our balance after trading, and the **Blue** one is the benchmark's